Satirist Randy Rainbow Uses Show Tunes And Pop Songs To Lampoon Trump

 GROSS: Yeah.
 OK.

 GROSS: (Laughter) Right.
-Well, I don't think Sondheim's going to be suing you...
+I don't think Sondheim is going to be suing you...

 RAINBOW: No, thankfully.

 RAINBOW: Can you believe it?
-You mentioned Sondheim.
-But I have, I'm happy to say, heard from most of the composers that I have parodied - everyone from Sondheim to Steven Schwartz to Andrew Lloyd Webber.
-So everyone is pretty much on board.
-So I have that in my corner, too.
+You mentioned Sondheim, but I have, I'm happy to say, heard from most of the composers that I have parodied - everyone from Sondheim to Stephen Schwartz to Andrew Lloyd Webber.
+So everyone is pretty much on board, so I have that in my corner, too.

 GROSS: That's great that the songwriters really love your work.